The Renewable Energy Law Review: Brazil

 At the beginning of the development of non-hydro renewables in Brazil, special auctions were required specifically for those sources because they could not compete with conventional energy sources.
 However, as the market has evolved, wind and solar have become competitive sources of power and have started to compete against conventional energy in energy auctions.

-For 2019, two auctions are planned for wind, solar, hydroelectric and thermoelectric sources: A-6 and A-4 auctions.
+For 2019, two auctions were planned for wind, solar, hydroelectric and thermoelectric sources: A-6 and A-4 auctions.

 Subsidised grid tariffs